elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-key-differences-between-intrinsic-and-extrinsic-motivation.md

 url: /learn/psychology/questions/what-are-the-key-differences-between-intrinsic-and-extrinsic-motivation
 score: -1.0
 related_article1:
-    id: 164986
+    id: 164987
-    title: How does the Stroop Test measure reaction time?
+    title: >-
+        In what ways can music act as a cognitive enhancer?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-stroop-test-measure-reaction-time
+    url: /learn/psychology/questions/in-what-ways-can-music-act-as-a-cognitive-enhancer
 related_article2:
+    id: 164992
+    title: >-
+        How can graphical representation aid in the interpretation of experimental data?
+    subject: Psychology
+    url: /learn/psychology/questions/how-can-graphical-representation-aid-in-the-interpretation-of-experimental-data
+related_article3:
     id: 164984
+    title: >-
-    title: How do you interpret a Pearson correlation coefficient of 0.8?
+        How do you interpret a Pearson correlation coefficient of 0.8?
     subject: Psychology
     url: /learn/psychology/questions/how-do-you-interpret-a-pearson-correlation-coefficient-of-08
-related_article3:
-    id: 164987
-    title: In what ways can music act as a cognitive enhancer?
-    subject: Psychology
-    url: /learn/psychology/questions/in-what-ways-can-music-act-as-a-cognitive-enhancer
 related_article4:
-    id: 164982
-    title: How does randomization contribute to the validity of an experimental design?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-randomization-contribute-to-the-validity-of-an-experimental-design
-related_article5:
     id: 164989
+    title: >-
-    title: What are the essential components of a well-structured presentation?
+        What are the essential components of a well-structured presentation?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-essential-components-of-a-wellstructured-presentation
 ---